Stergios-Konstantinidis/CAA/README.md

 ## How to set it up on your own device:
 1st step:
-Recreate the following SQL tables on your Big querry in a project called "SBB-Project-2023" and a dataset named "projetalcohol".
+Recreate the following SQL tables on your Big querry in a project called "SBB-Project-2023" and a dataset named "projetalcohol".<br />
 <img width="688" alt="image" src="https://github.com/Stergios-Konstantinidis/CAA/assets/114418694/665f662f-6248-4983-a584-ab5113fce955">

 2nd step:
-Follow the instructions available on this video:
+Follow the instructions available on this video:<br />
 [![Watch the video](https://img.youtube.com/vi/VlaVG64jTiY/default.jpg)](https://www.youtube.com/watch?v=VlaVG64jTiY)

 ## Step by step code review: